RETS, or the Real Estate Transaction Standard, was launched in 1999 by the National Association of Realtors and other partners.

-After coming up with the RESO Web API, the National Association of Realtors decided to withdraw all support for RETS, in favor of their newer solution.
-Not only that, but REALTORS mandated that all MLSs adopt the Real Estate Standards (RESO) Data Dictionary and the RESO Web API by December 2018.
+After coming up with the RESO Web API, the National Association of Realtors decided to withdraw all support for RETS in favor of their newer solution.
+Also, REALTORS mandated that all MLSs adopt the Real Estate Standards (RESO) Data Dictionary and the RESO Web API by December 2018.
 This is the end of the road for RETS and an excellent beginning for RESO.

 2. Higher Maintenance Costs

 In the old days of RETS, website owners had to develop custom import solutions to bring data to their local server.
-And this solution has a few drawbacks.
-For example, by creating a custom import solutions, your development costs would skyrocket.
+This solution has a few drawbacks.
+For example, your development costs would skyrocket by creating custom import solutions.
 The import itself could be tricky sometimes, especially in the first years after RETS was released.

-The RESO Web API makes it easier to pull MLS database info, without having to work with a feed, like RETS.
-On the other hand, if you do want to have a copy of the database on your server, it’s possible as well.
+The RESO Web API makes it easier to pull MLS database info without having to work with a feed like RETS.
+On the other hand, if you want to have a copy of the database on your server, it’s also possible.
 RESO brings more flexibility overall, catering to different types of real estate websites.

 3. It’s Older Technology

-As such, real estate agents and brokers had very high hosting costs for their websites.
+As such, real estate agents and brokers had very high website hosting costs.
 Another issue was the fact that the XML feed usually needed quite a bit of time to update (imagine downloading a 2-3 GB update daily).
 On top of that, having copies of their databases scattered across the internet posed a security risk for the MLS.

 4. RESO Keeps RETS Legacy